 Basic Local Alignment Search Tool (BLAST): Online Interface

 To use the online version of the Basic Local Alignment Search Tool, or BLAST, navigate to the National Center for Biotechnology Information, or NCBI’s, BLAST web server.
+Click on the appropriate Blast program, for example, “Protein Blast” (Figure 1).

 Input a FASTA formatted text sequence, such as the one shown here, into the query box.

 Click the appropriate BLAST program for use in the search, and then click “BLAST.”
-The output is in HTML format by default.
+The output is in HTML format by default and displays the most similar sequences to the input text sequence.

 Damien: Figure 1 shows a “Go” button rather than a “BLAST” button, so should this say “… then click “Go?”
 Or does a “BLAST” button appear after you’ve selected a BLAST program?